 California law authorizes officers to restrict access to any area where a menace to public health or safety exists due to a calamity such as flood, storm, fire, earthquake, explosion, accident or other disaster.
 Refusal to comply is a misdemeanor.
 (Penal Code 409.5)

-The terms Voluntary and Mandatory are often used to describe evacuation orders.
+The terms Voluntary and Mandatory are often used by the media to describe evacuations.
 In Marin, fire agencies and law enforcement will use the terms Evacuation Order, Evacuation Warning, and Shelter In Place.
 These terms are used to alert you to the significance of the danger and provide basic instructions.
 All evacuation instructions provided by officials should be followed immediately for your safety.

 Before a Fire Threatens